Iheanacho axed from Leicester City squad | Goal.com

 ...especially if faith appears to have evaporated in Iheanacho. https://t.co/6LdRC73Nxr— Ed Dove (@EddyDove) August 24, 2019

-Iheanacho’s absence comes as a surprise considering the club’s death of striking options.
+Iheanacho’s absence comes as a surprise considering the club’s dearth of striking options.

 Algeria’s Islam Slimani completed a move to AS Monaco on loan earlier this week, while summer signing Ayoze Perez has been used in more of a support role by Rodgers since his arrival from Newcastle United.